braxtonhardman/webdav-server/README.md

 The goal of this repository is to abstract the complexity when creating a WebDAV server, for use in home enviroments.
 # Prerequsites

-Make sure Go is installed
-Check any firewalls permissions
+Make sure Go is installed and check any firewalls permissions

 # Installation